e30chris/e30chris.github.io/source/_posts/2014-06-13-using-ansible-to-deploy-a-puppetmaster.markdown

 ## The Goal
 A repeatable and documented way to deploy the very finicky Puppet installer in any environment needed from local vagrants to the clouds of vSphere, AWS, RackSpace or Digital Ocean.

+#### Note: this playbook is still a work in progress.
+Most of the issues are fighting Puppets insane complexity of getting installed correctly with a few small Ansible bugs sprinkled in.

 <!-- more -->
 ---